-Dow futures rise on Disney, vaccine optimism
+Stocks rally led by Disney and Cisco

 |WALT DISNEY COMPANY

-Other stocks to watch this morning include Pfizer, BioNTech and Eli Lilly all expected to open higher.
+Other stocks to watch this morning include Pfizer, BioNTech and Eli Lilly, which are all higher.

+Health and Human Services Secretary Alex Azar, speaking on FOX Business, said the distribution network is ready to go once a vaccine arrives.

+“Pfizer will be doing its own direct distribution to pharmacies that we ask them to send to based on the instructions of our nation's governors under their distribution plan.
+So the vaccine will arrive at these pharmacies, white-glove service and the pharmacies will then execute distribution plans to the targeted populations that the governors have selected" he explained.

 |Ticker